Theatre / Quidam

 Cirque du Soleil

-'s ninth show opened in 1996.
+'s ninth show opened in 1996 and toured the world for almost twenty years before it closed permanently in 2016.
 It was born of the company's decision to do a darker, more realistic

 as one of the company's most acclaimed and beloved productions.